 Applications of Plasma Transferred Arc Welding

-The stronger nature of welds made using PTA methods make them ideal for use in any products exposed to intense weight, pressure, or torque.
+The stronger nature of welds made using PTA methods makes them ideal for use in any products exposed to intense weight, pressure, or torque.
 Some of these uses include:

 - Slurry transport and other high-wear piping components